 SUSANTA BANERJEE, FRPS, MFIAP, ESFIAP, Hon.FPAD, Hon.FBPS, Hon.
 FCOS

 Aside from mastering exposure, composition is one of the most difficult parts of photography for one to learn.
-In photography, composition refers to the structure, organization and visual characteristics of the elements in the photograph.
+In photography, composition refers to the structure, organisation and visual characteristics of the elements in the photograph.
 Composition can be complex, powerful, boring, moody, uplifting and many other adjectives.
-When you hear photographers refer to composition of a photograph, literally they are talking about things like subject placement, lighting, color, lines, textures, space, balance and more.
+When you hear photographers refer to composition of a photograph, literally they are talking about things like subject placement, lighting, colour, lines, textures, space, balance and more.